en_USEnglish

 export default App;

-React Native offers tools for creating fluid, interactive animations in your applications.
+React Native provides tools to create smooth and interactive animations in your applications.
 You can use React Native's animation components and animation APIs to animate component properties.

 import React, { useState, useEffect } from 'react';